NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-inquisitor.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-inquisitor"
 aliases: "The Inquisitor"
 source: "Pathfinder #192: Worst of All Possible Worlds"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
 description: "**Suit** Books (Int)  **Alignment** lawful neutral  * * *  The Inquisitor represents the search for the truth and the power to see through lies.
 As long as you have The Inquisitor invested, the results of your Perception Checks to [[Actions/Sense Motive|Sense Motive]] against targets that are equal to or lower than your level are increased by one degree of success.
 Against targets that are higher level than you, you instead gain a +2 item bonus to your check.
 This bonus increases to +3 if you are at least 17th level.  **Activate** `pf2:2` envision, Interact (linguistic, mental)  **Frequency** once per day  * * *  **Effect** You swipe the card over the head of an adjacent creature to delve into their thoughts.
 You cast [[Spells/Mind Probe|Mind Probe]], but as a two-action spell rather than one that takes 1 minute to cast.
 The rank of the spell is one-half your level, rounded down (minimum 5th level), and the save DC is your class DC or spell DC (Will check)."
 powerTitle1:
 actionEconomy1:
 type1: